ui + ux + accessibility

 CAPTCHAs pose accessibility challenges and should be reviewed carefully.
 If the use of a CAPTCHA is necessary, ensure it's working properly and doesn't become a blocker in general.

 And last but not least, get rid of the overlay.
 Nuke it from orbit and salt the Earth afterward.
+I put this twice on purpose.

 While caring about the user experience and accessibility should be the focus, many only pay attention to money.
 So, if you care about the bottom line, take the time to invest in and improve the UX and accessibility of your products.
 Your future customers will thank you.